Rate Limiter

 Notes

-• The default time interval is 1 second
+• Default ttl time window is 1 second

-• The default rate limiting dimension is based on IP (default 127.0.0.1 has no rate limit, see the configuration section below)
+• Default rate limit dimension is IP (default 127.0.0.1 is not limited, see configuration section below)

 composer require symfony/translation